nadiiamaltseva/docker-simianarmy/README.md

 ### Via Environment Variables

-That being said, here is how to configure the Simian Army via environment variables:
+That being said, here is how to configure Chaos Monkey via environment variables:

 ```bash
 docker run -it --rm \